Fazendaaa/FarmNotes/docs/index.md

 Use exceptions rather than return codes — that means if the language supports try, catch and finally statements you should probably being using it;

 I didn't know that checked exceptions is an Open/Closed Principle violation.

+_"It doesn't really matter whether the bug is your fault or someone else's.
+It still your problem."_

 ## Boundaries
 When using third-parties packages before anything else, write some codes for it; this will ensure that they work the way is expected to and, after bound to the system, the time that otherwise you would spend writing new test for it would be considerably reduced.